Stock market today: Wall Street slides as debt worries worsen

 Portions of Wall Street have shown more concern, particularly in the bond market where some Treasury bills are supposed to get repaid around the date of a possible default.
 Prices for those bonds have fallen, in part because of the debt-ceiling worries, which in turn has pushed up their yields.

-He said he hasn't made any moves to investments because of fears of a default, at least not yet.
+He said he hasn't made any moves to investments he oversees because of fears of a default, at least not yet.

 “I think everyone’s taking it moment by moment,” he said.
 “Every minute that goes by raises the urgency.”